ViktorKorkishko/SlotsMachineTest/README.md

+Algorythms are in SlotOperations class

-// all tests are in Tests project
+Tests are in Tests project in separate classes